 Lafayette offers both winter and May/summer interim faculty-led off-campus programs to Lafayette students.

-• Winter: Programs are offered during the winter term running for 3-4 weeks in January (or between December and January; consult individual program brochure pages for exact dates).
+• Winter: Programs are offered during the winter term running for 3 – 4 weeks in January (or between December and January; consult individual program info pages for exact dates).

-• May/Summer: Programs are offered during the May session or later in the summer running anywhere from 3-8 weeks (consult individual program brochure pages for exact dates).
+• May/Summer: Programs are offered during the May session or later in the summer running anywhere from 3 – 8 weeks (consult individual program pages for exact dates).

 Jump to a section: